plugwise/python-plugwise/README.md

 # Plugwise python module

-This module is the backend for the [`plugwise` component](https://github.com/home-assistant/core/tree/dev/homeassistant/components/plugwise) which we maintain as co-code owners Home Assistant Core.
+This module is the backend for the [`plugwise` component](https://github.com/home-assistant/core/tree/dev/homeassistant/components/plugwise) in Home Assistant Core (which we maintain as co-code owners).

+This module supports `Smile`s (and `Stretch`), i.e. the networked plugwise devices.
+For the USB (or Stick-standalone version) please refer to upcoming [`plugwise-usb` component](https://github.com/plugwise/plugwise-usb-beta).

 Our main usage for this module is supporting [Home Assistant](https://www.home-assistant.io) / [home-assistant](http://github.com/home-assistant/core/)